 Warning Signal

-During the week of the summer solstice, five artists responded to and activated the landscape, structures and architectural enquiries of Shatwell farm.
+Warning Signal and WARNING: Test for Air by Leonora Oppenheim were part of the Shatwell Farm Open Day, held during the week of the summer solstice where five artists responded to and activated the landscape, structures and architectural enquiries of Shatwell farm.
 Their various artworks existed in conversation with one another and visitors who attended the open day.

 Leonora Oppenheim, ‘WARNING SIGNAL’, 2023.